SICILY - ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Travel to Palermo

-Direct trains run to Palermo from Rome (see the Transport section).
+Palermo also has a railway station, and although trains within Sicily can be winding and slow, there are actually direct trains to Palermo from as far away as Rome (see the Transport section).
 The city's main station is Stazione Centrale.
 Ferries from Genoa, Naples, Sardinia (Cagliari) arrive and depart from the docks of the Stazione Marittima.
-Bus services from Palermo serve the neighbouring towns and countryside.
-It's best to avoid driving in the chaotic city.
-Palermo's airport is easily reachable by bus from the city centre
+There are also hydrofoil services to the lovely little island of Ustica.
+Bus services from Palermo run out to the neighbouring towns and countryside; often this will be a quicker option than taking a train.
+It's best to avoid driving in the chaotic city, if you can.

 Palermo accommodation